 This module handbook serves to describe contents, learning outcome, methods and examination type as well as linking to current dates for courses and module examination in the respective sections.

-WI001258 is a semester module in English language at Master’s level which is offered in winter semester.
+WI001258 is a semester module in English language at Master’s level which is offered every semester.

 This Module is included in the following catalogues within the study programs in physics.

 |Total workload||Contact hours||Credits (ECTS)|

 Teams are presented with challenges from industry partners, for which they will have to develop prototypes of quantum software and commercialization strategies for these.
 Students will be supported with lectures from professors and invited experts as well as from interactions with teaching assistants, in both technical and entrepreneurial topics.

 The student teams will consist of a balanced combination of physics, management and informatics students.

 The students registering to the course at the School of Management will receive tailored lectures on the foundations of quantum technologies and the early applications of quantum computing.
 All roles will go through classes on use-case identification, business plan development, as well as classes on prototyping, pitching, and funding.
 A large part of the self-study for the quantum specialist and full-stack specialist entails finding and applying the right methods and algorithms to the identified use-case.